Relfos/neo-debugger-tools/README.md

 ### Limitations

-- Debugging ASM and C# only for now (see section below how to add new languages)
+- Debugging ASM, C# and Python only for now (see section below how to add new languages)
 - Windows only for now, using .NET Framework / Winforms / ScintillaNET
 - Smart contract source is limited to a single file for now
 - Not possible yet to inspect variable values